Feb. 2, 2013 at 3:27 PM ET

 The statement by Sean Sullivan of Finnish security firm F-Secure was quickly proved right.

-Yesterday (Feb.
-1), the Washington Post, following a scoop by a former staffer, was forced to admit that its networks had been penetrated for years.
+On Friday, the Washington Post, following a scoop by a former staffer, was forced to admit that its networks had been penetrated for years.

 The Journal provided fewer details than the Times, but said that "in the most recent incident," hackers had managed to break into computers in the Journal's Beijing bureau in mid-2012.